-Summer is nearly upon us, and you know what that means?
+Summer is well underway, and you know what that means?
 It’s vacation time!
 Particularly for people with children who have the summer off, summer provides the best opportunity to get away.

 Unfortunately, the more-popular destinations are almost guaranteed to come with high price tags on accommodations, not to mention large crowds, in the summer.

 The good news is that you can still take a decent summer vacation without breaking the bank — if you take in these tips.

 If you haven’t already done so, lock in those reservations to secure the lowest rates.
 That will also make it easier to cover associated costs without having to cough up a huge wad of cash at the last minute or, even worse, resort to the magic plastic.